LianBond/LWC-Grouped-Combobox/README.md

 # Salesforce LWC Grouped Combobox

 This is a fully functional Salesforce LWC Grouped Combobox example built using the SLDS combobox blueprint.
-- Matches the Salesforce styling for Comboboxes
-- Error handling also matches the Salesforce styling for errors on input fields
-- A good example of how to implement a custom input component using SLDS blueprints

 ### Screenshots